heysweet/select_nodes/graph_compression_testing/CompressionTesting.md

     ]}
 ```

-# Raw and Compressed Output Sizes
+# Raw and compressed output sizes

 The script I create creates a legal DAG, where each node has a random number of edges between [0, MAX_NUM_EDGES].